-8.11 Using monitor Routines to Control Profiling
+8.9 Using monitor Routines to Control Profiling

-The default behavior for the cc command's -p and -pg modes on Tru64 UNIX systems is to profile the entire text segment of your program and place the profiling data in mon.out for prof profiling or in gmon.out for gprof profiling.
+The default behavior for the cc command's -p and -pg modes on Tru64 UNIX systems is to profile the entire text segment of your program and place the profiling data in mon.out for prof profiling or in qmon.out for aprof profiling.
 For large programs, you might not need to profile the entire text segment.
 The monitor routines provide the ability to profile portions of your program specified by the lower and upper address boundaries of a function address range.